lino-framework/book/docs/about/overview.rst

 Here is a directory of all known :term:`Lino applications <Lino application>`.

-Some applications have the privilege of having their technical documentation in the :ref:`Lino Book <book>`.
+Some applications have the privilege of having their technical documentation here in the :ref:`Lino Book <book>`.
 This is because explaining a framework is difficult without examples, and because we thought that applications that are actually being used in reality are more interesting than a theoretic collection of demo projects.